 For many years, organizations were reluctant to move to cloud-based solutions, and indeed within certain industries there is still caution but for most, the power, scalability and capabilities available via the cloud simply cannot be delivered in-house.

-To that end, software solutions that are built for the cloud fully leverage cloud-based storage, databases, elastic scalability, dynamic pricing and web-based services in an easily configurable manner - and they do that in their native form, not requiring large-scale conversions from on-premises legacy code bases.
+To that end, Cloud-based Content Management systems fully leverage cloud-based storage, databases, elastic scalability, dynamic pricing and web-based services in an easily configurable manner - and they do that in their native form, not requiring large-scale conversions from on-premises legacy code bases.

 6. Trainable AI